-There’s a lot to like about MMOs: the humongous new worlds, the compulsive clicking, the levelling that never really ends.
+What are the best single-player MMOs?
+There’s a lot to like about MMOs: the humongous new worlds, the compulsive clicking, the leveling that never really ends.
 Everything but the people milling around in them, really.
-At least the rats in Skinner’s box only went in one at a time - they didn’t have to put up with the squeak of fellow rodents “looking for group” every 30 seconds.
+These are the best single-player MMOs to play if you want something massive and online without committing to the multiplayer part.